FACT-Finder-Web-Components/shopware6-plugin/README.md

 * Vertical - If set to true, `btn-block` CSS class is added to `ff-asn-group`, and `ff-asn` gets a `align` property set to `vertical
 * ID - Element identifier.
 If left empty, the CMS Element ID will be used.
 * Topic - Topic which element is subscribed to.
 If left empty, the element subscribes to default `asn` topic
 * Callback Argument - A name of variable holding FACT-Finder response data appropriate for the element.
-It will be visibile inside Callback scope
+It will be visible inside Callback scope
 * Callback - A function which allows to manipulate the received data.
 This data is available under the name set in CallbackArgument
-* Dom Updated - A function which is executed once the element emits `dom-updated` event.This happens when element has rendered its HTML template
+* Dom Updated - A listener to `dom-updated` event.
+This event is triggered when rendered its HTML template

 #### Record List Element
 ![Main Settings](docs/assets/page-builder-element-config-record-list.png "Page Builder CMS Element Record List")